diondokter/device-driver/book/src/v2/intro.md

 device.foo().write(|reg| reg.set_value_1(GeneratedEnum::B)).unwrap();
 ```

 Instantly we get a nice and familiar API that is well documented.
-There's a bunch more features to discover like using YAML as the input and a bunch of analysis steps, so read on!

 ## The goal